dmrschmidt/DSWaveformImage/README.md

 ### Playback Indication

 If you're playing back audio files and would like to indicate the playback progress to your users, you can [find inspiration in this ticket](https://github.com/dmrschmidt/DSWaveformImage/issues/21).
 There's various other ways of course, depending on your use case and design.
+Using `WaveformLiveView` may be another one in conjunction with `AVAudioPlayer` (note that `AVPlayer` does *not* offer the same simple access to its audio metering data, so is not as suitable out of the box).

 ### Loading remote audio files from URL